agrifooddatacanada/OCA_training_pathway/deposit_schema.md

 You will want to ensure your schema is available for reference and/or reuse.
 Here are several options:
 * You can save your schema together with your data
-* You can deposit your schema together with a dataset
+* You can deposit your schema together with a dataset when you put your dataset in a repository
 * You can publish your schema separately, where it is given an identifier you can use to associate the schema with your datasets.

 ## Save your schema with your data